Types Of Mortgage Refinance: Which Option Is Right For You?

-You are able to sell your house right after refinancing unless there is an owner-occupancy clause in your mortgage contract that requires you to occupy the home for a certain amount of months before you can sell or rent it.
-To check for this type of clause, read through the loan documents you’ve received.
+You can sell your house right after refinancing unless there is an owner-occupancy clause in your mortgage contract that requires you to occupy the home for a certain number of months before you can sell or rent it.
+To check for this clause, read through the loan documents you’ve received.

-The Bottom Line: Consider All Of Your Refinance Loan Options
+The Bottom Line: Consider All Types Of Refinancing Before Choosing One

 Ultimately, the benefits of your refinance should outweigh the costs.
-You should be closer to achieving your personal goals without severely damaging your finances or putting yourself at greater risk of being unable to pay off your loan in the long term.
+You should be closer to achieving your personal goals without putting yourself at greater risk of being unable to pay off your loan in the long term.